Utility functions and classes#

 Module defining public utility functions and classes of the framework.

-Converts an image file to its Base64 encoded string representation.
+Converts an image to its Base64 encoded string representation.

 Helper function that can be used when constructing Image objects.